Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Expand your red light therapy knowledge with our complete red light therapy guide, explore the best red light therapy devices, discover red light for skin anti-aging, and learn about red light for hair growth.

-YAMURI Red Light Therapy, Red Light Therapy for Body, 660nm 850nm Red Light for Body, 110W with 60 Dual Chip LEDs, 135mW/cm² High Irradiance Device for Daily Wellness & Relaxation at Home - YA60
+YAMURI Red Light Therapy for Body, 660nm 850nm Red Light Panel for Face, 110W with 60 Dual Chip LEDs, 135mW/cm² High-Power Home Red Light Therapy Device for Daily Wellness & Relaxation

 Compact targeted RLT panel — typical 6x6" or 8x8" treatment surface, 660nm + 850nm wavelengths, very high per-square-inch irradiance (70–100 mW/cm² at 3 inches).
 Designed for joint-specific treatment: knee, shoulder, elbow, ankle, hip.
 Includes treatment stand and preset timers (3/6/9 minute) tuned for joint protocols.
 Substantially smaller footprint than full-body panels — ships in a desk-drawer-sized box.